10 beautiful places to visit in the Cotswolds, England

 The Broadway Tower

-From Broadway, head South along the Cotswolds way to the villages of Snowshill, stopping at Snowshill Manor, a National Trust property with beautiful gardens.
+To reach Snowshill, head South along the Cotswolds way, stopping at Snowshill Manor, a National Trust property with beautiful gardens.
 From Snowshill, you can continue onto Stanton, before completing the full circle back to Broadway.
-Or, from the Broadway tower pick up the Cotswolds way in the opposite direction and walk to the town of Chipping Campden.
-Both of these are lovely walks and I would really recommend them – I used this website to download walking routes, which is really useful.

 Broadway has some great cafes, restaurants, and pubs to choose from.
 If you fancy something more upscale, the Lyon Arms Grill and wine bar is a good choice.
 If it’s a sunny day, The Broadway hotel has a great outside seating area so you can watch the world go by.
 The Swan pub and The Broadway Indian are also great choices for evening meals.
 I can also recommend Russell’s fish & chips for a takeaway option!